How to Get the Most out of Apple's Macro Control | Tips, Lenses, Etc.

 Tips for Great Macro Photos & Video

-A dedicated add-on lens, such as the Moment 10x Macro Lens, is required to achieve astonishing magnification, better colors, and rich clarity that comes from REAL glass, not a computer-generated A.I.
+A dedicated add-on lens, such as the Moment 10x Macro Lens, is awesome for achieving super-close, detailed magnification, better colors, and rich clarity that comes from real glass, not computer-generated A.I.

 1. Use Lots Of Available Light